 The MPO board voted to release a draft FFYs 2023-27 TIP document for public review at its April 28, 2022, meeting.
-This vote initiated an official 21-day public review period, which began on May 2, 2022, and will close on May 23, 2022.
-The comments received during this public review period will be summarized in Table C-2.
-Draft responses from the MPO to the commenters will be presented at the May 26, 2022, MPO meeting and will be included in this section when the final version of the document is posted to the MPO's website following a vote for endorsement.
+This vote initiated an official 21-day public review period, which began on May 2, 2022, and closed on May 23, 2022.
+The comments received during this public review period are summarized in Table C-2.
+Draft responses from the MPO to the commenters were presented at the May 26, 2022, MPO meeting and are included in this section.